What is Debate Writing?

 Six Steps for Writing a Debate

-Writing a debate requires careful planning and organization to effectively convey your arguments.
+Writing a debate requires careful planning and organization to convey your arguments effectively.
 Here are six steps to help you through the process:

 The opening of your debate sets the tone and grabs the attention of your audience.
 It is essential to start with a compelling hook that captivates the listeners and immediately engages them in your argument.